thrushlang/.github/profile/README.md

 In fact, the programming language was originally intended for learning purposes in the compiler field, for the "team" behind the project.
 However, this doesn't mean it will be __taken as seriously as possible__.

-The plan is to offer a full mapping to the entire LLVM project's LLVM-C API and to offer code generation as close to Clang as a C compiler.
+The plan is to offer a full mapping to the entire LLVM-C API and to offer code generation as close to Clang as a C compiler.
 This also includes future mappings to other backends such as QIR and MLIR, for quantum and more specialized computing, respectively.

 The responsible team (practically a *solo developer*) considers it a side, not main, project.
 We focus on improving both ourselves and our projects in parallel.